A Broadband DLCZ Quantum Memory in Room-Temperature Atoms: Methods

 where $T_0$, $A$, $B$, $C$, $d$, $h$, $g$ and $f_0$ are fitting parameters.
-Frequency difference refers to $f-f_0$.
+Detuning refers to frequency difference $f-f_0$.
 The grey circles are experimental data and the green lines are fitting curves.
-Figure\,3b\,and\,3e are fitted by using
+Figure\,3c\,and\,3d are fitted by using

 where $a$, $b$, $d$ and $U_0$ are fitting parameters.
 The grey columns are experimental data and the blue lines are fitting curves.
 It is reasonable to consider $U_0$ as noise rather than signal photons, so it is $U\left(f\right)-U_0$ rather than $U\left(f\right)$ that describes real convolutions.
 If function $S\left(f\right)$ is assumed to be the frequency spectra of Stokes photons or anti-Stokes photons, then